Gal-Or/C-Arrays_Matrix_Pointers/README.md

 #### Task 3 - Sudoku:
 The program checks the correctness of the Sudoku crossword puzzle board.
 The matrix will represent the sudoku board.
 The size of the board is NxN, and square root of N is an integet.

+The program's steps:
+1. Receive from the user the correct board size for sudoku.
+2. Initialize the matrix while receiving data from the user.
+2. Show the matrix.
+2. Write a function that accepts the board and returns whether the board is OK.

+#### Task 4 - Exit:
+Enter -1 in the start menu will end thew program.

 ## How To Run